Confession: I used to hate looking at this picture.

 It’s exactly what I wanted.

 I didn’t want to be controlled anymore.
-I didn’t want a loveless existence.
-I didn’t want to live my life as the supporting character in someone else’s story.
+Nor did I want a loveless existence.
+I simply didn’t want to live my life as the supporting character in someone else’s story.

 (Of course it took a long time to realize that.)